harsmatharoo/Python-C-Java-Programs/README.md

-# staircase-in-c
+# This repository contains some of my other past programming works
-User Input to Build a Staircase of desired size in the C language
+Built in many languages such as C, Python, Java and more.